absolute-quantum/cats-blender-plugin/README.md

 ## Changelog

+#### 0.4.0
+- Added: Bone Merging: A new feature that can reduce tree childs from a group set of bones
+- Added: Progress notification on serveral operations
+- Changed: Functions that need UI context are now excluded from the spacebar menu

 #### 0.3.0
 - Added: Armature: More models are now compatible (if not please report it to us)
 - Added: Armature: Fix hips now adjusts the upper leg bones to be placed more correctly for full body tracking